 The Best (and Worst) Ways to Store Your Weed

-Spring for humidity packetsLong-term users will appreciate the existence of humidity packets, meant to be stored with cannabis nugs long term.
-Inside any airtight container -- preferably glass but people often use Tupperware -- these devices keep a steady humidity of around 62%.
-Cheaper than a humidor but not as versatile, it’s a simple way to store a big jar of weed a long time for a lot less.
+Then there are humidity packets, which are meant to be stored with cannabis nugs long-term.
+Inside any airtight container, these devices keep a steady humidity of around 62%.
+Cheaper than a humidor, sure, but not as versatile.
+Still, it’s a simple way to store a big jar of weed for a long time.